How to create a strong LinkedIn profile for engineers and manufacturing specialists

 • the environments you’ve worked in

-If that isn’t obvious in the first 10–15 seconds, you’ll often be skipped.
+If that isn’t clear in the first 10–15 seconds, you’ll often be passed over.

 Start with your headline (this drives search visibility)